ismailazdad/NetflixClone_Capacitor_Android/README.md

 ### Tools used
  - React
- - UseState and UseEffect to synchronize call and transition style effect
+ - Hook with UseState and UseEffect to synchronize api call and transition style effect synchronization
- - React router
+ - React Router with parameters.

 ![](./src/assets/demo.gif?raw=true)